A desire to Move

 In economics I learned about opportunity cost, it is the value of the options not taken, it focuses on the things you give up because of a particular choice.

-So if we look at our resources, talents, time, effort, skills, experiences, energy (we could call these our glory) and if we seek to quantify them, as we would in economics, we recognize it holds true for us that by choosing to focus these in a specific area are we necessarily forfeiting a host of other options.
+If we look at our resources, talents, time, effort, skills, experiences, energy (we could call these our glory) and if we seek to quantify them, as we would in economics, we recognize it holds true for us that by choosing to focus these in a specific area are we necessarily forfeiting a host of other options.

 If sufficient value is attributed to someone or something, and they choose to make you their focus (give you their glory), should not the appropriate response be one of gratitude and appreciation?